There's just one problem for the intrepid sailor looking for a port in these waters: there's no... obvious point of entry.

 - The Night Gallery episode "Lindemann's Catch" explores this with tragic results.
 The hardassed Captain Lindemann has netted a mermaid in his latest catch, falls in love with her, and is faced with the usual problems (though in this case it's more about how to keep her alive out of water).
 A frequently abused crewman offers a magic potion to remedy this, but Lindemann should have kept the "frequently abused" part in mind... it gives her human legs, but a fish's head.

 - The Disney Channel series Pair of Kings apparently uses this trope, as there's a preview airing where one of the main characters encounters a mermaid and says something along the lines of "I prefer my women to have legs!"
 Seems a bit blatant for a Disney Channel tween sitcom to actually make a "mermaids don't have vaginas" joke, don't ya think?

 - VH1's I Love The 80's discusses this problem in reference to the movie Splash.
 It gets pretty dirty:

 Rich Eisen: I don't really mind the fish smell...Oh shit, I just said that out loud, didn't I?

-Shel Silverstein's song "The Mermaid", recently covered by GreatBigSea, is about a sailor falling in love with a type A mermaid, breaking up with her (not, however, for the reason you're all thinking), and then falling in love with a type B.
+- Shel Silverstein's song "The Mermaid" is about a sailor falling in love with a type A mermaid, her breaking up with him, and then him falling in love with a type B.

 "But I don't give a damn 'bout the upper part / 'cause that's how I gets me tail..."